Mohamedesmat1432/laravel-multitenant-permission/README.md

-# Laravel Multi-Tenancy & RBAC Package
+# Laravel Multi-Tenancy & RBAC Package with Sanctum

-A professional-grade multi-tenancy and role-based access control (RBAC) package for Laravel 12 API projects.
+A professional-grade multi-tenancy and role-based access control (RBAC) package for Laravel 12 API projects with Laravel Sanctum integration.

 ## Features